bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 - Add a list of extra Squeezeslave arguments that will be passed on (see http://wiki.slimdevices.com/index.php/SqueezeSlave#Command_Line_Switches)
 - Most of the time squeezeslave will discover and use the default audio output for your system, however you can manually choose an output if you want to as well.

+** Note audio output discovery does not yet work on OSX

 3. Controller Only